How to plan a kitchen garden – a step-by-step guide to choosing the ideal layout, selecting the best crops, and making it look utterly beautiful

 - Draw up a plan of the beds needed.
 A large plot with room to grow a lot of crops will involve a lot of work, both in terms of preparation and maintenance, so be realistic.

-However, there are a few vegetables that can be planted at other times throughout the year, explains Lindsey Hyland:
+These are some of our favourite vegetables that can be planted at various times throughout the year:

 - Tomatoes, peppers and eggplants should be planted in May or June.